Fermi–Dirac statistics

-Fermi–Dirac statistics (F–D statistics) is a type of quantum statistics that applies to the physics of a system consisting of many non-interacting, identical particles that obey the Pauli exclusion principle.
+Fermi–Dirac statistics is a type of quantum statistics that applies to the physics of a system consisting of many non-interacting, identical particles that obey the Pauli exclusion principle.
 A result is the Fermi–Dirac distribution of particles over energy states.
-It is named after Enrico Fermi and Paul Dirac, each of whom derived the distribution independently in 1926 (although Fermi derived it before Dirac).
+It is named after Enrico Fermi and Paul Dirac, each of whom derived the distribution independently in 1926.
 Fermi–Dirac statistics is a part of the field of statistical mechanics and uses the principles of quantum mechanics.

-F–D statistics applies to identical and indistinguishable particles with half-integer spin (1/2, 3/2, etc.), called fermions, in thermodynamic equilibrium.
+Fermi–Dirac statistics applies to identical and indistinguishable particles with half-integer spin (1/2, 3/2, etc.), called fermions, in thermodynamic equilibrium.
 For the case of negligible interaction between particles, the system can be described in terms of single-particle energy states.
-A result is the F–D distribution of particles over these states where no two particles can occupy the same state, which has a considerable effect on the properties of the system.
-F–D statistics is most commonly applied to electrons, a type of fermion with spin 1/2.
+A result is the Fermi–Dirac distribution of particles over these states where no two particles can occupy the same state, which has a considerable effect on the properties of the system.
+Fermi–Dirac statistics is most commonly applied to electrons, a type of fermion with spin 1/2.

-A counterpart to F–D statistics is Bose–Einstein statistics (B–E statistics), which applies to identical and indistinguishable particles with integer spin (0, 1, 2, etc.) called bosons.
-In classical physics, Maxwell–Boltzmann statistics (M–B statistics) is used to describe particles that are identical and treated as distinguishable.
-For both B–E and M–B statistics, more than one particle can occupy the same state, unlike F–D statistics.
+A counterpart to Fermi–Dirac statistics is Bose–Einstein statistics, which applies to identical and indistinguishable particles with integer spin (0, 1, 2, etc.) called bosons.
+In classical physics, Maxwell–Boltzmann statistics is used to describe particles that are identical and treated as distinguishable.
+For both Bose–Einstein and Maxwell–Boltzmann statistics, more than one particle can occupy the same state, unlike Fermi–Dirac statistics.